 Non-government organisations providing approved casework or emergency services, which are not substantially government funded, should apply for access by completing the Free Interpreting Service for Non-Government Organisations form.

 The Australian Government recommends all agencies approved to access the Free Interpreting Service also register for the Automated Telephone Interpreting Service (ATIS).If you experience difficulties in registering for this service or have any enquiries, please contact TIS National on 1300 575 847 or at email@example.com.

 Eligible groups can use the Free Interpreting Service to access interpreting services delivered by TIS National, including:

 - pre-booked onsite interpreting (not available to pharmacies or real estate agents)

 Immediate phone interpreting is most useful for unplanned interactions.
 It provides:

-- access to over 3000 interpreters in over 160 different languages
+- access to more than 2700 interpreters in more than 150 languages

 - interpreting services 24 hours a day 7 days a week

 - connection to an interpreter within a few minutes of calling.